 Practice Areas

-Ali & Partners is practicing exclusively in Middle Eastern Law and has acquired an International reputation in providing a full range of legal services on Kuwait Law, Iraq Law, UAE (Dubai & Abu Dhabi) Law, Saudi Law, Oman Law, Libya Law, Egypt Law, Lebanon Law, Bahrain Law, Jordan law, Palestine Law and Qatar Law.
-The following summaries, while not capturing the full scope of the firm’s work, offer a general view of the areas in which our firm practices.
-Areas of practice include:
+AP Consulting is practicing exclusively in Middle Eastern Law and has acquired an International reputation in providing a full range of legal services on Kuwait Law, Iraq Law, UAE (Dubai & Abu Dhabi) Law, Saudi Law, Oman Law, Libya Law, Egypt Law, Lebanon Law, Bahrain Law, Jordan law, Palestine Law and Qatar Law.
+The following summaries, while not capturing the full scope of the firm's work, offer a general view of the areas in which our firm practices.

 Corporate and Commercial Law

 Our law firm also advises its clients on more specific corporate and commercial issues.
 One of the most common and helpful services we provide to our clients is reviewing existing agreements and documents to determine if their terms are within the laws of a particular jurisdiction in the Middle East.
-We also advise clients doing business in a certain jurisdiction of obligations they may face of which they may be unaware, for example, offset programs.
+We also advise clients doing business in a certain jurisdiction of obligations they may face of which they may be unaware, for example, disclosure and offset programs.
 As a result of having offices throughout the Arab-speaking Middle East, we are able to offer our clients a superior level of region-specific work, such as due diligence, translations and location of agents and other sources.

 The firm maintains active contact with our clients.
 We monitor the local daily newspapers and the official Gazette of the various jurisdictions for items of interest to our clients and items that may affect our clients’ business dealings in their specific regions.
 Additionally, we monitor the legislative processes of the various countries and notify our clients of recent enactments that may be of relevance to them.

-We assist foreign investors in structuring the appropriate form of business and in negotiating and setting up commercial presence region wide.
-The firm recently has been involved in setting up and acting as sole counsel for all aspects of a regional e-commerce platform by a joint venture of American, regional and a Kuwaiti company .The firm also regularly act as the outside counsel for major banks and corporations for all aspects of their corporate legal work.
+The firm also regularly acts as the outside counsel for major banks and corporations for all aspects of their corporate legal work.
 We also help negotiate, and draft relevant agreements and obtain necessary documentation and licenses.
 The firm’s clients range from small private businesses to major defense contractors and international oil companies, in a myriad of commercial, corporate and agency transactions.

-Oil, Gas and Infrastructure Privatization
+Oil, Gas, and Infrastructure Privatization

 Trade Law